Mae-Avadiaev/Camgru/README.md

 * HTML 5
 * CSS

-I have used original Instagram app as a look up.
-Media queries was used to achieve responsive views for mobile, tablet, and any size web browser.
+I used original Instagram app as a look up.
+Media queries were used to achieve responsive views for mobile, tablet, and any size web browser.

 ### Responsive Sizing: Desktop
 [image]